 Shweta started her career as a Researcher at the London School of Economics and Political Science (LSE).
 She has also worked as a Researcher at the UN.
 Before joining TS Lombard, she was an Economist at Morgan Stanley (MS) for four years in Mumbai and Singapore.
 At MS, she was a member of the top-rated Asia Economics team (Institutional Investor Survey).

 Shweta is a regular commentator in TV and print media.
 She holds an M.Sc. in Economics from the LSE.
 She is currently pursuing MSc. in Finance (part-time) from the London Business School.

-Konstantinos Venetis joined TS Lombard in February 2015 as an economist.
-His coverage is global, with a focus on Japan and North Asia.
-He also publishes on oil and the industrial metal markets.
+Konstantinos Venetis joined TS Lombard in February 2015.
+His coverage is global, with a focus on the UK, Australia, oil and industrial metals.
 He has well-rounded experience in financial markets, starting his career at Bear Stearns’ investment banking division and subsequently working as a trader, fund manager and research analyst.